RedMawVFX/tg-compare-files/README.md

 # tg-compare-files
 A fully functionally Python script, which can be run from the command line or using a GUI.

-Given two Terragen project files as input, the script will return any "nodes of interest".  <br>
+Given two Terragen project files as input, the script will return any "nodes of interest" it finds.  <br>
-These are nodes which are unique to one project or the other, or nodes that are common to both but have different values for a given parameter.
+These are nodes which are unique to one project or the other, or nodes that are common to both but have different values for a given parameter. <br>
+Selecting a node of interest, will diplay the parameter values from each file. <br>

 ![tg_compare_files GUI](/images/tg_compare_files_gui.jpg)